sramshetty/TreasureAI/README.md

 # Treasure AI
 An AI that attempts to find a treasure in an OpenAI environment.
 The AI uses reinforcement learning in two forms: Q-Learning and DQN.

+# How To Run

 ## Resources Used
 * Pygame and OpenAI Gym